Skip to contents

 Value

-The object with specified columns of the variable coefficients and observation scores multiplied by -1.
+The object with specified columns of the appropriate components (variable coefficients, observation scores, ...) multiplied by -1.

 Details